SITIENEIKIBET/SITIENEIKIBET/README.md

 👋 Hi there!
-I'm Emmanuel, a Seasoned Web Developer 🌐 and Data Analyst/Modeler 📊 with a passion for crafting elegant, data-driven solutions that make an impact. 🚀
+I'm Emmanuel, a Seasoned Web Developer 🌐 and Data Analyst/Modeler/Business Intelligence Developer/Business Intelligence Specialist 📊 with a passion for crafting elegant, data-driven solutions that make an impact. 🚀

 🖥️ On the Web Development front, I've spent years honing my skills in building responsive, user-friendly web applications.
 From front-end magic with HTML, CSS, and JavaScript to back-end wizardry with Node.js, Python, and SQL, I thrive on turning ideas into polished digital experiences.